14 releases (6 breaking)

 Fonts Handling

 This tool uses Liberation Sans fonts to render PDFs.
-The fonts are now embedded directly in the binary, so no external font installation is required.
+The fonts are embedded directly in the binary, so no extra font configuration is required and the binary works standalone and is fully portable.

 Font Licensing

-The font license file is available at fonts/liberation-fonts/LICENSE in the source repository.
+The font license file is also available at Liberation fonts License file in the current repository.

 Features